 Overall, Brittany maintained brand consistency perfectly throughout her pins.

 Seriously, we can’t get over how amazing they look.
 And if you still haven’t taken a peek at her blog, you need to.
 You’ll LOVE her content!

 Next, let’s talk about going way off-brand when choosing a holiday color palette.

 Here’s an example from our own site.
-The first two are brand styles we often used—the fonts, techniques, and colors and consistent.
+The first two are brand styles we often used—the fonts, techniques, and colors are consistent.
 While the body styles vary a bit, they’re still on-brand.

 The image on the right is one of our seasonal lead magnets we paired with our holiday-themed blog posts.

 Side note: This is a FREE holiday content planner that ties in with our post, Printables You Need to Create for Holiday Traffic.